How to Dominate your Next Draft

 Once a country is drafted, it cannot be picked again.

 Games are won or lost after the first-round’s top-scoring countries are drafted, so research before and during your draft!

-You might have heard the phrase “if it bleeds it leads” about the news…unfortunately, that’s often true.
+You might have heard the phrase “if it bleeds, it leads” about the news…unfortunately, that’s often true.
 Contact your favorite news source and let them know you’d rather be inspired than scared if need be!

-But given this reality, a few questions to plan around are:
+Given this reality, a few questions to plan around are: